ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/index.rst

 Eligible to Treatment Criteria
 ++++++++++++++++++++++++++++++

-Individuals who are eligible to treatment fall in the criteria of: Starting age group of 40 years old or greater.
-No new treatment would be given to patients over 75 years old but they continue treatment.
+Simulants who are eligible to treatment fall in the criteria of: Starting age group of 40 years old or greater.
+No new treatment would be given to simulants over 75 years old but they continue treatment.

+We will assign treatment to new simulant patients who are currently not on treatment but meet the treatment criteria, based on scenario, and simulants who are currently on treatment but have had a CVD event or meet the treatment criteria to increase dosage.
+Treatment is not a one-time treatment but is a continuing treatment over 5 years.
+During the 5 year simulation, treatment for a patient may stay constant or may ramp up, based on the simulant and their LDL-c level, SBP level, or if they have had a CVD event.

 Utilization estimates used in this model are for the average number of outpatient healthcare visits, which will inform the treatment ramp of when a patient will seek care through a visit and get their LDL-c levels measured.
 The utilization rates are based on GHDx_, 'Global Inpatient and Outpatient Health Care Utilization, Unit Costs, and Costs and Services Needed to Achieve Universal Health Coverage 1990-2016'.